 Can any application run in Lambda?

 Some applications may need to be modified to run with Lambda.
 Serverless is a specific architecture where state and compute are decoupled.
 Lambda only takes care of the compute, so state needs to be put into an external service.
-Amazon provides several services which handle state, including but not limited to S3, Dynamo, and Redshift.
-State doesn’t have to be stored in an Amazon service, you could also run your own database such as PostgreSQL, Cassandra, Kafka and have the Lambda functions write to those data stores via web requests.
+AWS provides several services which handle state, including but not limited to S3, Dynamo, and Redshift.
+State doesn’t have to be stored in an AWS service, you could also run your own database such as PostgreSQL, Cassandra, Kafka and have the Lambda functions write to those data stores via web requests.

 Werner Vogels (Amazon CTO) has released some good serverless architecture examples, which is a nice starting place when thinking about how to architect your application for Lambda.

 Ok, but why should I care?